cheatham1/GetStartedBook/the_display_histograms.md

 # Histogram Analyser

 Physicists use cuts to select events of interest.
-Cuts preferentially remove the unwanted processes (background) but leave the desired process (signal).
+Cuts preferentially remove the unwanted processes (background) but leave most of the desired process (signal).
 It is useful to have a good understanding of the physics processes involved when applying cuts.

 The 4 processes displayed in Histogram Analyser are $$H\rightarrow W^+W^-$$, $$WW$$, $$t\bar t$$ and $$Z$$.